Dushanbe - a City where old meets the new -

 World's largest teahouse

-Victory park and Russian cemetery are located at the hill on the east side of Dushanbe.
-There is a cable car going up to the hill but it was not working recently.
+Victory park in Dushanbe and the Russian cemetery are located at the hill on the east side of the city.
+There is a cable car going up to the hill but it has not been working any time recently.
 Next to the cable car station there are some nice restaurants for dinner or just for coffee.
 From the victory park you can get a good view of the whole Dushanbe and enjoy a more quiet atmosphere.

 Haji Yaqub mosque